 As the pundits have it, our airlines are running out of pilots.
 But is this true?

 WORD OF A LOOMING PILOT SHORTAGE has been making headlines.
-The Wall Street Journal, National Public Radio and most of the major network news channels have carried the story.
+The Wall Street Journaland most of the major network news channels have carried the story, as have dozens of print and online sources.

 The idea that airlines will soon face an “acute shortage of pilots,” as a Journal piece recently put it, is both true and untrue.
 It depends very much on which part of the airline industry we’re talking about.
 We need to draw a sharp divide between the major carriers and their regional affiliates.
 It’s the latter that may have a problem on its hands.

 The major carriers will always have a surplus of highly qualified candidates to choose from.
 They are able to cull from from the top ranks of the regional carriers, as well as from the military.
 The impending wave of retirements won’t come close to depleting a supply of senior, highly experienced regional airline pilots who would kill for a slot with a major.
 That is, if and when they are hiring.
 Attrition is slow, and at the moment there are more than 3,000 pilots on indefinite furlough from the likes of American, United, and US Airways, some of whom have been laid off for ten years or more.
 A friend of mine who lost his job at TWA and American recently took a position in Dubai because decent US flying jobs are so scarce.
 He’s one of many.